 Think about it.
 Do you want to build a powerful legacy throughout your life?
 It won’t be because you leave a pot of money or the biggest financial inheritance.

 Perhaps you can buy more time—trade your money for time.

 (This idea is getting some attention recently, as in this article on Inc.com.)

 The point is to create more moments to spend with your family, your loved ones, your friends.
+Even to have margin to help others.
 Some of that may mean saying no to a career move or choosing a reduced lifestyle.

 It also may mean spending money on a housekeeper, or someone to run errands so you’ve got time with your spouse in the evenings.

 Somehow, I don’t think anyone will say at the end of their days, “I wish I’d traded my time for more money.”
 Indeed, I think we’ll all be saying, “I’d gladly trade my money for more time.”

 Consider the value of time.
 Consider what you’re trading your time to gain.

 Are you leveraging this precious resource for what actually matters to you?
 Is it possible you could trade money for more time with the people you care about?